 What Does It Taste Like?

 We are so glad you asked.
-Barry Callebaut’s website describes ruby chocolate as having “a tension of fresh berry fruitiness and luscious smoothness,” which sounds like the kind of thing a pretentious Bumble date would say when he’s pretending to know about wine.
+Barry Callebaut’s website describes it as having “a tension of fresh berry fruitiness and luscious smoothness,” which sounds like the kind of thing a pretentious Bumble date would say when he’s pretending to know about wine.

 Basically, it’s just a long-winded way of saying it doesn’t really taste like any chocolate you’ve had before.

-When ruby chocolate was first announced, so many reviewers noted the berry flavor that I expected it to taste like a raspberry truffle.
+When this new chocolate was first announced, so many reviewers noted the berry flavor that I expected it to taste like a raspberry truffle.
 But the flavor is pretty unique — it’s rich, but stops just short of being fruity.

-Currently, ruby chocolate is only available in a handful of specialty stores, and you know, Amazon.
+Currently, it’s only available in a handful of specialty stores, and you know, Amazon.

-Though it’s rolling out slowly, it’s only a matter of time before ruby chocolate is everywhere.
-Chocolate trend forecasters — which is a real job and one I wish my guidance counselor had told me about — predict that in 30 years, ruby chocolate will be a $12 billion industry.
-Resistance is futile, and the ruby chocolate facial will definitely be a thing soon.
+Though it’s rolling out slowly, it’s only a matter of time before this pink chocolate is everywhere.
+Chocolate trend forecasters — which is a real job and one I wish my guidance counselor had told me about — predict that in 30 years, it will be a $12 billion industry.
+Resistance is futile, and the pink facial will definitely be a thing soon.

 Pink KITKAT Bars

 Ruby chocolate has been on the market in Japan since January 2018, when Nestle first used the pink confection in KITKAT bars sold at KITKAT Chocolatery stores in Japan and South Korea.
-These ruby chocolate KITKATs — marketed as “Sublime Ruby” — were the O.G. ruby chocolate product.
+These KITKATs — marketed as “Sublime Ruby” — were the O.G. product.

 Japan’s KITKAT bars are already known for having fun flavors.
 Since 2000, they’ve released more than 300 flavors including adzuki, soy sauce, sakura, butter… and of course, matcha.
 They also have a slightly different taste than American KITKATs, which are made by Hershey.
 But you already knew that since your friend went to Japan for three days last summer and hasn’t shut up about it.